 News of interest to active seniors in Arlington.

-55+ programs are held indoors at 55+ Centers unless otherwise noted.
-A 55+ membership (starting at a $20 annual fee) is required to participate.
+55+ programs of the Arlington County government are currently being held both in a “virtual” environment and at senior centers.
+A 55+ membership ($20 annual fee) is required to participate.

 ARTS-AND-CRAFTS SHOW ON HORIZON: An arts-and-crafts show featuring members of the 55+ community will be presented on Saturday, Jan.
 29 from 11 a.m. to 2 p.m. at Arlington Mill 55+ Center.
 (Registration #912899-02)